d20-Luna/IronGods/Chapter1/README.md

 - **Skills:**
   - **Recall Knowledge (Society): DC15 -** For a PC that understands Androffan to realise this is a manufacturing lab.
-  - **Disable a Device (Thievery): DC20 -** For a PC that understands Androffan to sabotage the machine.
+  - **Disable a Device (Computers): DC20 -** For a PC that understands Androffan to sabotage the machine.
-    - This check does not incur the -5 penalty for checks without an e-pick charge as the machine is already logged in.
 - **Creatures:**
   - 2x [Repair Drone^](Creatures/README.md#repair-drone)
 - **XP Award:** When the PCs activate the command core reboot for the first time, award them XP for any robots they have not yet defeated from Part 3 onwards.
 If they manage to destroy the command core, award them 80XP.